Astro and Svelte: Why I Believe They're the Future of Web Development

 </style>

-Look at that.
-It’s HTML with superpowers.
-The frontmatter (between the --- fences) runs at build time — it fetches data, imports components, processes anything you need.
-The template below is essentially HTML with expressions.
-The styles are scoped.
+The frontmatter (between the --- fences) runs at build time — it fetches data, imports components, processes whatever you need.
+The template below is HTML with expressions.
+Styles are scoped.
 No virtual DOM.
 No runtime.
 No useEffect.
 No dependency arrays.
 No client-side hydration by default.

 The output?
 Pure static HTML.
-Zero JavaScript sent to the browser unless you explicitly ask for it.
+Zero JavaScript unless you explicitly ask for it.

-This is what I mean by “back to the origins.”
-Astro brings back the simplicity of writing an HTML file with a script tag, but with modern developer experience — TypeScript support, component architecture, build-time data fetching, and optimized output.
-The best of both worlds.
+Astro brings back the simplicity of writing HTML with a script tag, but with modern developer experience — TypeScript, component architecture, build-time data fetching, optimized output.
 No ref(), no .value, no useState.
 Just HTML.

-Astro is built on a radical premise: your website probably doesn’t need JavaScript.
-Not all of it, anyway.
+Here’s the core idea: your website probably doesn’t need JavaScript.
+Not all of it.
 Most pages are content.
 Content doesn’t need a runtime.
 It needs HTML.

-When you do need interactivity — a search bar, a navigation menu, a theme toggle — Astro uses an Islands Architecture.
-Instead of hydrating the entire page (like Next.js, Nuxt.js, or Gatsby), you hydrate individual components:
+When you do need interactivity — a search bar, a nav menu, a theme toggle — Astro uses Islands Architecture.
+Instead of hydrating the entire page, you hydrate individual components:

 ---